Leon Draisaitl: Major junior

-2014–2017: NHL debut
+Professional (2014–present)

-Draisaitl was drafted third overall in the 2014 NHL Entry Draft by the Edmonton Oilers, making him the highest drafted German-trained player in NHL history (Dany Heatley, who was selected second overall in 2000, was born in Germany but raised in Canada).
+2014–2016: NHL debut

+Draisaitl was drafted third overall in the 2014 NHL entry draft by the Edmonton Oilers, making him the highest-drafted German-trained player in NHL history (Dany Heatley, selected second overall in 2000, was born in Germany but raised in Canada).
 On 12 August 2014, Draisaitl signed a three-year, entry-level contract with Edmonton.
-Making the Oilers' NHL opening night roster out of training camp, Draisaitl made his NHL debut on 9 October 2014 against the Calgary Flames.
-He scored his first NHL goal on 24 October 2014 against Carolina Hurricanes goaltender Anton Khudobin.
-Draisaitl appeared in 37 games for the Oilers during the 2014–15 season, recording two goals and four assists, before being returned to the Prince Albert Raiders.
-The move was made partly to prevent Draisaitl from moving one year closer to free agency which he would have done had he been on the Oilers' roster for more than 40 NHL games).
+Making the Oilers' NHL opening night roster out of training camp, Draisaitl made his NHL debut in the 2014–15 season opener on 9 October, against the Oilers inner-provincial rival Calgary Flames, which ended with the Oilers losing 5–2.
+He scored his first NHL goal on 24 October, against Carolina Hurricanes goaltender Anton Khudobin as the Oilers would defeat the Hurricanes 6–3.
+Draisaitl appeared in 37 games for the Oilers for the first half of the 2014–15 season, recording two goals and seven assists for nine points, before being returned to the Prince Albert Raiders.
+The move was made on 4 January 2015 partly to prevent Draisaitl from moving one year closer to free agency which he would have done in July 2015 had he been on the Oilers' roster for more than 40 NHL games).

-During the last Oilers game at Rexall Place on 6 April 2016, Draisaitl scored the last NHL goal to be scored there in a 6–2 win over the Vancouver Canucks.
+During the last Oilers game of the 2015–16 season at Rexall Place on 6 April 2016, Draisaitl scored the last NHL goal to be scored there in a 6–2 win over the Vancouver Canucks.